Advise and Hire Students

 Is there a limit to the number of hours F-1 and J-1 students can work?

 Yes.
-They are limited to 20 hours per week.
+They are limited to 20 hours per week while enrolled in classes.
 Working more than 20 hours in a week—even one time—is a violation that can have serious repercussions to the student's status.

 Please ask the Office of Global Learning about borderline situations.